ParmisMiremadi/ExpoChallenge_TrafficAccidentRiskPredictor/README.md

 ```

 Runs with **no API keys**.
 The first launch takes ~15–20 seconds to fetch the
 live weather grid, then it's instant.
-Full details in §9.
+Full details in §10.

+**Dependencies** (installed by the command above, from `requirements.txt`):
+Flask, Flask-CORS, XGBoost, scikit-learn, pandas, and NumPy — Python 3.12.
+The frontend needs no install step; it loads Leaflet, Chart.js, and Plotly.js
+from a CDN at runtime.

 ---